Flu, COVID, RSV: Protect Yourself This Respiratory Virus Season

 RSV

 RSV is a common respiratory virus that causes cold-like symptoms.
 Infants and older adults are at greater risk for severe infection and hospitalization.
-Vaccines and immunizations are recommended to protect adults 60 and older, babies, and some children from severe RSV.

 - The adult RSV vaccine for both pregnant women and people 60+ is considered a preventive service so AZ Blue members can get it at no extra cost.